9Black7Hole/9Black7Hole/README.md

 # Hi everyone!
 I'm 9Black7Hole 👋

 ## About Me
-I am a Computer Science student currently halfway through my degree.
+I am a sophomore Computer Science studying at Arizona State University.
 I am expanding my knowledge in high-performance computing as well as front-end and back-end development.
 I have research experience in computational biology and bioinformatics, and my goal is to strengthen my development skills while exploring new technologies.
 I love to learn and build projects that are innovative, creative, and most importantly, interactive.

 ---